How Browsers Evaluate Same-Origin Policy: Preflight Validation & SOP Debugging

 curl -I -X OPTIONS -H 'Origin: https://example.com' https://api.example.com/data.
 Compare raw headers against browser traces.

-Edge Cases: Null Origin, Localhost, & Port Zero
+Edge Cases: Null Origin, Localhost, & Non-Default Ports

 file:// protocols and sandboxed iframes generate a null origin.
 Standard string comparison fails.
-Servers must explicitly allow null or use postMessage for cross-context communication.
+Servers must explicitly allow null — but this is rarely safe in production.
+Use postMessage for cross-context communication instead.

 localhost vs 127.0.0.1 are treated as distinct hosts.
 Browsers serialize them differently.
 Mixing them during development triggers immediate SOP evaluation failures.